al-amili/al-amili/README.md

 ### Hey there!
 Nice to see you here! 👋

-This page will be updated very soon
+This page will be updated soon

 Here are some ideas to get you started: .